Restarting Tourism - COVID-19 Testing in Uganda

 Airlines serving Entebbe Airport have been asked not allow passengers to board the plane destined for Uganda without the certificate

 On arrival passengers will be health screened using remote digital thermometers as well as visible checks for signs of the COVID-19.
 If symptoms are shown the passenger will be taken via ambulance to Entebbe Hospital and a COVID-19 test carried out.
 The passenger will remain in quarantine until the results are known which will take between 24 - 48 hours.

-All passengers departing Uganda must also show a valid negative COVID-19 PCR certificate on that is not more that 72 hours old.
+All passengers departing Uganda must also show a valid negative COVID-19 PCR certificate on that is not more that 120 hours old ( this used to be 72 hours until 23rd November 2020, please see Uganda Ministry of Health document below).
 The certificate will be checked before being allowed to proceed into the airport building.
 Failure to produce the certificate will mean the passenger will not be allowed to travel.

-Tests can be carried out at Lancet Laboratories or the Uganda Virus Research Institute Entebbe and take 24hrs minimum to get a result.
+Tests can be carried out at the Uganda Virus Research Institute Entebbe and take 24hrs minimum to get a result.
 We recommended picking up your result in person to avoid any unforeseen challenges.

 As this point there are no Rapid COVID tests in Uganda and all tests are sent to Uganda Uganda Virus Research Institute Entebbe to be processed.